 Patients with instability may have “unidirectional instability”, i.e., the humerus dislocates – even repeatedly – in the same direction (antero-inferiorly or posterior-inferiorly), “bi-directional hypermobility” or “multi-directional hypermobility” when luxation is both anteroinferior and anteroposterior.

-Common symptoms of chronic shoulder instability include:
+Frequent symptoms of chronic instability of the shoulder include:

-- Repeated shoulder dislocations
+- Recurrent shoulder dislocation

 Clinical examination and patient history

-- Nonsteroidal anti-inflammatory drugs
+- Non-steroid anti-inflammatory drugs